nathan815/NodeJS-Chat/README.md

     $ cd NodeJS-Chat
     ```

-2. Use Node Package Manager to install the dependencies.
+2. Use Node Package Manager (included with Node.js) to install the dependencies.
    ```
    $ npm install
    ```